kirpnlbr/kirpnlbr/README.md

-## Designer-wannabe-social-scientist-&-developer with a multipotentiality bent 👩‍💻
+## Designer-wannabe-socialscientist-and-developer with a multipotentiality bent
 Hey I'm Kir!
-I'm the Head of Design, sometimes Frontend Developer, and the occasional Customer Support at [Lyon](https://lyon.com.ph/).
+I'm the Head of Design, sometimes Frontend Developer, and the occasional Customer Support at [Lyon](https://trylyon.com/).
 I'm an incoming freshman at [Ateneo de Manila University](https://www.ateneo.edu/) too, taking up BS Management Information Systems as my undergrad.

 <details><summary>See more</summary>
 <br>
-In the past, I was mentored by [Christian San Jose](https://christiansanjose.com/), the founder and CEO of UX+ University, for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a student leader and creative.
+In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a student leader and creative.

 When I'm not working my sockets off, I'm either:
 ````